 External hard drives

 - Affordability.
-The prices of external devices for storing your files have dropped and you can get a quality device with 1TB of storage for under 70 €.
+The prices of external devices for storing your files have dropped and you can get a quality backup drive with 1TB of storage for under 70 €.
 Also, once you bought the disk, it's yours.
 No need to pay a monthly fee or maintenance.

 - Speed.
-With the new USB 2.0 and USB 3.0 technology most new drives use, data transfer is really fast.
+With the new USB 2.0 and USB 3.0 technology that most new backup drives use, data transfer is really fast.

 - Portability.
 You can just put it into your bag and your files are always with you.
 There's no need to connect to the internet to get your files.